fanhuan/en/_posts/2017-08-08-Jupyther-from-your-server.md

 ## Step 2: Access from your local browser
 This is pretty much repeating this [post](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-jupyter-notebook-to-run-ipython-on-ubuntu-16-04)

+__Currie lab users__: `export PATH="/opt/anaconda/anaconda3/bin:$PATH"` if you haven't done so.
+Write it to your .bashrc if you haven't dones so.

 #### 1. SSH Tunneling
 This opens a port (in this example 8000) on your remote server for your local browser to access.
 On your local compter: